Tymotex/Hydroponix/README.md

 - Sending snapshots at regular intervals is currently disabled.
 Need to fix the paths to have a designated camera output folder and manage local dependencies (LCDDriver)
 - Be able to pull average sensor readings each hour from the database
 - Use data visualisation libraries on sensor data
+- Use threading's Timer object to delegate LCD writing

 ### Bugs:
 - Humidity/temperature sensor is unable to successfully get both readings on every single call to the Adafruit_DHT.read function.
 The current workaround is to use a recursive function and recall until success.
 Could alternatively just take the average of the most recent 5 readings, for example